 You may have noticed I’ve taken a break from writing, you may have not noticed at all.
 I had to put it down for a minute because every thought I had was about Jason.
 I have been thinking a lot and you know what?
 I’m fucking pissed.
 Instead of telling you all the reasons I’m pissed, I’m going to tell you how I’m getting through, how I’m coping with the mess he has continued to put me in, although he is a world away.
 The fact is that Jason knew I would be ok, even though I didn’t know it.

 It turns out, I’m a fucking fighter.
 This experience is not getting the best of me.
 I started this website to cope with my husband’s suicide and I’m continuing this website now because I have a job to do.

 Since Jason’s death, I have talked to many people with legal issues.
 Everything from drug charges, extensive jail or prison time, as well as life threatening illnesses.
 Everyone I have talked to has something in common.

 This system we have in the United States isn’t working.
 Not only does it not work, it’s further stigmatizing mental illness and addiction.
 This problem is so severe, that as a society we’re oblivious to the fact that lives are being derailed and families are being torn apart right in front of us, and we don’t care.

 There is something terribly wrong when we refuse to take trauma into account when we judge people addicted to substances, in prison or jail, and mentally ill.
-After people serve time they are “thrown to the wolves” so to speak.
+After people serve time in prison they are “thrown to the wolves”, so to speak.
 Sure, they have their freedom, but do they really?

 I’m going to break it down.